rdeforest/eforth/rdeforest/susan-miller-2017-12.md

     industry.
 There would be a lot of work to do, so keep that in mind when you state your fee.

+Jason told me on the 4th that he has the head count situation taken care of and is setting up the internal interview loop to get me to SysDE.

+The new responsibility is that I will, without quesiton, be the most senior engineer on the team.
+I may have more experience than the next two most experienced engineers combined.

     You have your solar tenth house of honors, awards, and achievement packed with planets, with the Sun, Saturn, Venus, and Mercury, plus the Sun and new moon.
 Venus’ presence ensures everyone loves you, so go for the gold, because doors will swing open for you.
+The offer is likely to come to you this month,

+I specifically told Jason I want to transition before the end of the year and he said he could make it happen.

-The offer is likely to come to you this month, within days or weeks of the new moon, and you may also get much publicity as well.
+    within days or weeks of the new moon, and you may also get much publicity as well.
 You earned the acclaim you will receive now for all you learned and work you’ve done over the years working in your specialty.
 You are due for reward – this new assignment may be it.

+I'm not quite sure what to make of this yet but it will probably become clear soon.

     Last month Jupiter entered your ninth house of international places and relationships, and this is where the golden nuggets lie.
 Keep developing